Adi1505-macintosh/mern-ebookstore/README.md

    cd client
    npm install
    ```
-3. go to the parent folder of mern-ecommerce & create .env for connection, JWT_SECRET, BRAINTREE_MERCHANT_ID, BRAINTREE_PUBLIC_KEY and BRAINTREE_PRIVATE_KEY.
+3. go to the parent folder of mern-ecommerce & create .env for connection to other APIs

    ```bash
    cd mern-ecommerce